openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Once the operator has been released under the `TechPreviewNoUpgrade` feature set, we will continue to enhance the operator before marking it as GA:
-- Full E2E testing of the various behaviours described regarding Machine sychronisation
+- Full E2E testing of the various behaviours described regarding Machine synchronisation
 - E2E testing of MachineSet and ControlPlaneMachineSet conversion
-- E2E testing of MachineHealthCheck workflows in mixed instance mangement clusters
+- E2E testing of MachineHealthCheck workflows in mixed instance management clusters
 - At least one platform has sufficient conversion logic to be useful and allow users on the platform to start migration

 Note, we will not require 100% feature parity for promotion to GA.